menu

 Casa Loma is a suburban neighborhood (based on population density) located in Bakersfield, California.

-Casa Loma real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
+Casa Loma real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and mobile homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Casa Loma neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics